 Personally, Sanders said he is still driving his fuel-efficient Saturn, which gets 37 miles per gallon, and has changed about half of his home’s light bulbs to more energy efficient compact fluorescents.

-He also said that he does not see nuclear power as a reasonable replacement of fossil-fuel burning power plants.
+He also said that he does not see nuclear power as a reasonable replacement for fossil-fuel burning power plants.

 “I know lately there has been a discussion about nuclear power being an answer, but frankly, I’m not a fan of nuclear power,” said Sanders.
 “Decades and decades after the development of nuclear power we still haven’t answered the basic question: What do you do with the waste?”